Leonard-The-Wise/NWScript-Npp/ReadMe.md

 ***`From Notepad++ version 8.3.3 and beyond`***

-- Those issues were fixed *(thanks [`@DonHo`](https://github.com/donho) for accepting my pull request)* and no longer a concern, the option to select the plugin built-in auto-indentation won't even show up anymore.
+- Those issues were fixed *(thanks [`@DonHo`](https://github.com/donho) for accepting my pull request)* and no longer a concern, the option to select the plugin built-in auto-indentation won't even show up as an option to it's users anymore.
 So I suggest you to always keep your `Notepad++` version up-to-date.
 *(if not possible because you use legacy plugins, well, just use the built-in auto-indent function then, it won't bite too)*.

 ## For Plugin Developers